paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 Added all of the routes here and exported RouterModule.

 Imported this module into the AppModule, removed selector from app.component.ts template, and replaced it with router-outlet.
 The application is still functional

+PROBLEM

+Now my div with the filtering buttons does not show up in the UI...

+Okay, I needed to use MeteoriteDisplayComponent, not MeteoriteListComponent, so now it is working.
+Yeah, will definitely need to refactor.